Deploy an agent for generative AI application

 Deploy an agent using deploy()

-The deploy() API does the following:
+The deploy() function does the following:

 • Creates CPU model serving endpoints for your agent that can be integrated into your user-facing application.
-These endpoints are created using Model Serving, so you can invoke them to get responses from the agent and collect feedback from the Review App UI.

-• Logs every request to the Review App or REST API such as query requests and responses and intermediate trace data to an inference table from MLflow Tracing.
+• Logs every request to the Review App or REST API to an inference table.
+The data logged includes query requests, responses, and intermediate trace data from MLflow Tracing.

 Note